oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 ```

 ### A.4.4 Specific Commands Supported
 This Command queries the Actuator to determine which Action/Target pairs are supported.
-Not all Targets are meaningful in the context of a specific Action, and although a Command such as "update ip_connection" may be syntactically valid, the combination does not specify an operation supported by the Actuator.
+Not all Targets are meaningful in the context of a specific Action, and although a Command such as "update ipv4_connection" may be syntactically valid, the combination does not specify an operation supported by the Actuator.

 **Command:**